 2. Now open Android Studio and then open your project.

-3. Click on Run button located at the top of Android Studio window.
+3. Click on the Run button located at the top of the Android Studio window.

 4. A new window will open that will automatically detect the Bluestacks.

-5. Now just select it and click on OK button to run your project.
+5. Now just select it and click on the OK button to run your project.

 Below I have added a video tutorial that will help you.

-This was the simple method to run Android Studio projects using Bluestacks emulator.
-Comment below if you are getting any problem.
+This was the simple method to run Android Studio projects using the Bluestacks emulator.
+Comment below if you are getting any problems.